fsu-schubert-battery/echem-data-tool/design-docs/file_format_specs.md

     ]
   },
   "tertiary": {
-    "additional_notes": [ // add an arbitrary amount of additional notes with a short title for identification and a note text
+    "additional_notes": [ // add an arbitrary amount of additional notes and values with a short title (i.e., name) for identification and a value (number, text, etc.)
       {
-        "title": "assembly",
-        "text": "Oxygen level in glovebox was higher than usual (100 ppm)" },
+        "name": "setup_id", // would be the internal ID of a, e.g., swagelok cell (think about naming) "value": 1
+      },
       {
-        "title": "equilibration procedure",
-        "text": "Electrode was stored at room temperature for 24h after assembly" },
+        "name": "assembly",
+        "value": "Oxygen level in glovebox was higher than usual (100 ppm)" },
       {
+        "name": "equilibration procedure",
+        "value": "Electrode was stored at room temperature for 24h after assembly" },
+      { // should this be in or not -> too labbook'ish?
-        "title": "postmortem observation",
+        "name": "postmortem observation",
-        "text": "Strong coloration of separator was observed after disassembly."
+        "value": "Strong coloration of separator was observed after disassembly" },
+      {
+        "name": "membrane_supplier",
+        "value": "Sigma Aldrich"
+      },
+      {
+        "name": "membrane_purchase_date",
+        "value": "01.10.1843"
       },
     ]
   }